Sohrab-rz/Teaching-Learning-Based-Optimization-Algorithm/README.md

 How to use:

-step 1 : Define your desired function below and then run the main TLBO code
+step 1: Define your desired function below and then run the main TLBO code

-step 2 : Modify Paramaters in the main file such as number of stutends, dimensions, number of iterations and etc.
+step 2: Modify Parameters in the main file such as the number of students, dimensions, number of iterations and etc.

-step 3 : Enjoy!
+step 3: Enjoy!

 References:
 [1] Rao, R. Venkata, and R. Venkata Rao.
 Teaching-learning-based optimization algorithm.
 Springer International Publishing, 2016.